Dust emission¶

 However, you can download these preprocessed grids using the synthesizer-download

-synthesizer-download -d /path/to/destination --dust-grid
+synthesizer-download --dust-grid

 [6]: